gholtzap/journal/posts/why_cs_majors_cant_get_jobs.md

 These are some of the most lucrative areas for projects of all time.

+You don't have to be a great computer scientist to make a project.
+You can be the first person to intersect something you're passionate about with computer science, and perhaps that's even better.

 ---

 You don’t have to be an expert in another field, but you need to be good enough to identify a problem to solve.
 Examples: